ajcvickers/ajcvickers.github.io/_posts/2012-07-19-so-you-want-to-contribute-to-ef-part-1-introduction.md

 Feel free to contact me (see below) or others on the team if you need help.
 We want you to make contributions and we will do what we can to make you successful in doing so.
 <h2>Future posts…</h2>
-I have started out with five parts to this series but I’m willing to write more if people find it useful.
+I have started out with five parts to this series but I'm willing to write more if people find it useful.
 If there is something that you would like to get more information about then let me know by leaving a comment, sending me a tweet, or emailing me (avickers) at Microsoft.

 Have fun and I look forward to seeing your contributions!